magento/devdocs/src/cloud/project/magento-app-php-application.md

 The following table show the supported PHP extensions when deploying {{site.data.var.ee}} on the Cloud platform.

-- **Default extensions** are the default extensions available with the PHP application.
+-  **Default extensions** install by automatically.
+You can disable them as needed.
-- **Required extensions** are installed automatically and cannot be removed
+-  **Required extensions** install automatically and cannot be removed.
-- **Optional extensions**–You can install and remove these extensions as needed
+-  **Optional extensions**–You can add or disable these extensions as needed.

 | Default extensions | Required extensions | Optional extensions |
 |--------------------|---------------------|---------------------|